rajarshimaitra/cbf-staging/docs/Planning.md

 At this stage the basic idea should be working and testable.
 Below are future improvements after we reach the basic prototype stage.

  - Simplify the `Store` and remove `rocksdb`.
-The current structure of the filter store, is heavily influenced by `rocksdb` and bdk wanted to remove `rocksdb` from CBF ([bdk-issue-link](https://github.com/bitcoindevkit/bdk/issues/480)).
-Possible alternate is sqlite which is simple and can.
+BDK wanted to remove `rocksdb` from CBF ([bdk-issue-link](https://github.com/bitcoindevkit/bdk/issues/480)).
+That can lead to possible simplification of the `Store` structure too.
+Possible alternative is sqlite which is more simple and suitable for mobile environment.

   - Add More Peer variety and maintain good list of peers in address database.
 Deploy some form of ranking strategy.
  - Don't ban peers permanently as there can be probabilistic network error.
  - Maintain top 100 filter data in memory for quick access.
-  - Handle parallel request processing.
+  - Handle parallel request processing, to speed up initial sync.
   - Finish up all other pending features in this [bdk-issue](https://github.com/bitcoindevkit/bdk/issues/81)